 In Western Equatoria state, violence increased significantly compared to last year.
 At least 191 people were reportedly killed and more than 80,000 displaced in Tambura county alone.
 Fighting between Azande and Balanda on July 18 and 19 in Tambura resulted in at least 150 deaths.
 Tensions between these groups escalated again between August 20 and 24 in Tambura county.
 At least eleven people were reportedly killed and thousands displaced.
 Public infrastructure, farms, and houses were destroyed.
-According to the Chair of the UN Commission on Human Rights in South Sudan, the SSPDF and the Sudan People's Liberation Army/In Opposition (SPL/A-IO) [→ South Sudan (opposition)] are responsible for arming the Azande and Balanda communities. fli, oye
+According to the Chair of the UN Commission on Human Rights in South Sudan, the SSPDF and the Sudan People's Liberation Army/In Opposition (SPL/A-IO) $[\rightarrow$ South Sudan (opposition)] are responsible for arming the Azande and Balanda communities. fli, oye

-SOUTH SUDAN (OPPOSITION)

-Intensity: 3 Change: צ Start: 2011 Conflict parties: NAS, SPLM/A-IO-Kitwang vs. govern- ment, SPLM/A-IO-RM Conflict items: system/ideology, national power
+SOUTH SUDAN (OPPOSITION) Intensity: 3 Change: Ы Start: 2011 Conflict parties: NAS, SPLM/A-IO-Kitwang vs. govern- ment, SPLM/A-IO-RM vs. govern- Conflict iten ns: system/id leolog gy, national power